Thank you for entering!

-How do I write for violin, cello and piano?
+How do I write for SATB (soprano, alto, tenor, bass)?

 My birthday is coming up soon.
 Am I too old/young to enter?

-Entrants must be between ages 14-18 on May 11, 2019.
-For instance, a 19th birthday occurring prior to May 11, 2019 would make the entrant ineligible even if the Entrant was 18 when the entry was submitted.
-Similarly, a 14th birthday occurring prior to May 11, 2019 would make the entrant eligible even if the Entrant was 13 when the entry was submitted.
+Entrants must be between ages 14-18 on May 31, 2020.
+For instance, if you turn 19 before May 31, 2020 you would be ineligible even if you were 18 when the entry was submitted.
+Similarly, your 14th birthday occurring before May 31, 2020 would make you eligible, even if you were 13 when the entry was submitted.

 How many entries will be selected in each round?

 • No more than fifteen (15) Featured Artists, and

 • Five (5) Showcase Artists (four by judges and one by online Audience Vote)

 In the Composition category, ACF and MPR will select

 • No fewer than two (2) and no more than five (5) Featured Composers, and